You are currently in the scot section of the site.

 Clients will receive a letter from Social Security Scotland advising them if they are reviewing their case for an automatic award of Best Start Grant.

-Up until the 28th of November if you are looking to apply for Best Start Grant Early Learning Payment you can apply for any of the grants by either filling out the form online, over the phone or via the post.
+If you are getting Scottish Child Payment for a child, the Early Learning Payment can be awarded without you having to make a claim for it.
+Otherwise, if you are looking to apply for Best Start Grant Early Learning Payment, you can apply for any of the grants by either filling out the form online, over the phone or via the post.

 If you want to apply via phone, you can call Social Security Scotland for free on: 0800 182 2222.